-- Activity 5: Provide technical expertise in discussions with key stakeholders for technology cooperation, and in the dialogue with the R&D community.
+- Activity 5: Provision of technical expertise in discussions with key stakeholders for technology cooperation, and in the dialogue with the R&D community.
 Assist UNFCCC in the implementation of the climate technology mechanism for renewables, and promote assessment of environmental impacts in renewables planning. - 54.
 Facilitate a better understanding of cost and the potential for cost reductions through technology development and market deployment to accelerate renewables uptake.
-Activities will provide governments with objective, up-to-date information regarding the current status of, and prospects for renewable energy technologies in terms of cost, availability and supporting infrastructure needs.
+Activities will provide governments with objective, up-to-date information regarding the current status of, and prospects for, renewable energy technologies in terms of cost, availability and supporting infrastructure needs.
 Efforts will be aimed at streamlining standards and test procedures for equipment as they play an important role in efficient market formation.
 Two activities are planned: - Activity 1: Overview of cost and its implications on renewable energy, covering cost on the level of equipment, projects and energy services, and accounting for regional differences in equipment cost, resource quality, the cost of capital and other key parameters.
 A framework will be developed for data collection.
 Data will be analysed following a standardised methodology.
 Both supply and end-use technologies will be covered.
-The information can help governments to set feed-in tariffs, assess the cost-effectiveness of options and calculate investment and financing needs. - Activity 2: Promote wider use of standards, test procedures and good practices for renewable energy equipment, operational practices and energy management that are essential to create well-functioning markets and optimise the use of renewable energy.
+The information can help governments to set feed-in tariffs, assess the cost-effectiveness of options and calculate investment and financing needs. - Activity 2: Promotion of the wider use of standards, test procedures and good practices for renewable energy equipment, operational practices and energy management that are essential to create well-functioning markets and optimise the use of renewable energy.
 Partners will be identified at the international, regional and national level.
-IRENA will develop an active presence in the relevant fora, assist in the development and deployment of existing standards with relevance for renewables and identification of explicit and implied needs and gaps of member countries. - 55.
-Operationalise IITC.
+IRENA will develop an active presence in the relevant forums, assist in the development and deployment of existing standards with relevance for renewables and identification of explicit and implied needs and gaps of Member countries. - 55.
+Operationalise the IRENA Innovation and Technology Centre (IITC).
 Staff will be hired, procedures and networks established to make the Bonn centre operational.

 - 56. During 2011, the following final outputs will be delivered: - a.
-Draft a report and convene workshop on scenarios; - b.
-Technology database concept including 5 technology fact sheets; - c.
-Workshop on island power systems; - d.
+Drafting of a report and convening of a workshop on scenarios; - b.
+Technology database concept, including five technology fact sheets; - c.
+Workshop on island power systems;

+- d.
 Draft working paper on the use of patent information for accelerated technology transfer; - e.
 Working paper on success/failure criteria for renewable energy innovation policies; - f.
-Working paper and workshop on industry roadmap.
-Draft policy roadmap;

-- g.
-Draft report and convene workshop on cost of renewable energy options; - h.
+Working paper and workshop on industry roadmaps.
+Draft policy roadmap; - g.
+Draft report and convening of a workshop on cost of renewable energy options; - h.
 Draft working paper on status and gap analysis for standards; - i.
 Operational IITC.